The ASP-based Nurse Scheduling System at the University of Yamanashi Hospital: Experiments

 where \verb|mp_priority| determines the priority of this objective function.
 In our experiments, we set it to the highest, middle, and lowest priority levels, corresponding to MP-High, MP-Mid, and MP-Low, respectively.
 MP+IS extends MP by incorporating initial-value-based search, where retained assignments from the initial solution guide the search.
 These retained values are assigned using \clingo’s \verb|#heuristic| directive, as shown in Listing~\ref{lst:init-sign}.
 In this encoding, \verb|[10, init]| increases the likelihood of selecting \verb|ext_assigned(N,D,S)| in the early search stages.\footnote{The value 10 corresponds to the default initial score in the VSIDS heuristic.
 Preliminary tests with values 1, 10, and 100 showed no significant differences.} The second line, \verb|[1, sign]|, instructs the solver to first attempt assigning the variable to true once selected as a decision variable.
 Similar to MP, we define three variations: MP-IS-High, MP-IS-Mid, and MP-IS-Low.

 The performance of each search strategy was evaluated under time limits of 60 and 3600 seconds.
 The 60-second limit represents a real-time usage scenario, while the 3600-second limit corresponds to final schedule generation.
-All experiments were conducted on a system with an Intel Xeon Platinum 8480+ processor and 512 GiB of RAM.
-We used \clingo~5.7.1 with the trendy search strategy, optimized for industrial instances.
+All experiments were conducted on a system running Red Hat Enterprise Linux 8 with an Intel Xeon Platinum 8480+ processor and 512~GiB of RAM.
+The solver script was written in Python and executed \clingo~5.7.1 via its Python API, using the trendy search strategy optimized for industrial instances.
 The solver ran in single-threaded mode, and each instance was tested three times.
 Additional experimental results, including extended scenarios, alternative search strategies, and preliminary experiments, are provided in our repository’s \texttt{comparison} directory.

 Fig.~\ref{fig:entire-reconstruction} shows the results of the entire shift reconstruction scenario as a cumulative performance plot (cactus plot).
 Each search strategy's results are plotted in ascending order of the objective function value.
 Since our NSP is a prioritized multi-objective optimization problem, we apply scalarization for visualization.
 The aggregated objective value is computed as follows: